Articles in Featuring Felines are written by

 Cats in libraries are not a new idea.
 The libraries of ancient Egypt made the animals welcome perhaps to be expected in a society that worshipped them; and there has been an 'army' of cats to keep down rodents in Russia's Hermitage Museum and library for more than 250 years.

-There was even a Library Cat Society, founded by Phyllis Lahti of Minnesota in 1987, but while it ran for a number of years it seems to be no longer in operation.
+There was even a Library Cat Society, founded by Phyllis Lahti of Minnesota in 1987, but, while it ran for a number of years, it is no longer in operation.
 Its objectives were to encourage the establishment of a cat or cats in library environments, to improve the well-being and image of library cats, and to encourage library staff to recognise the advantages of a feline 'literary presence' and to respect the animals.

 The story of the Society began during a Minnesota winter blizzard, when Phyllis heard a cat mewing piteously outside the door of her home.
 She recognised him as one of the street cats she had been feeding, but he was distressed and suffering from bites and sores.
 She took him in and gave him 'first aid', but her own two cats made it clear they weren't about to welcome any newcomer so she took him to her workplace at the Bryant Public Library.
 Given the name Royal Reggie, 'because of his regal bearing', this feline soon established himself as Cat in Residence, his preferred spot to hang out being the reference room.